 - guest of honor chair embellished with ribbons and mini honeycomb balls

 Something Blue Bridal Shower – Creative Details

 When it comes to tablescapes, I’m a firm believer in statement-making centerpieces with clever details!
 Surprise guests with unexpected elements like these giant DIY rings made from painted embroidery hoops and printable paper gems.
 Hot glue the finished rings to wooden craft dowels (painted silver) and display them in a container filled with white and yellow flowers.
 For a bold accent, spray paint a few succulents blue and silver and tuck them into the flowers.
 Last but not least, a printable “Something Blue” banner helps to highlight the theme and adds a nice finishing touch.
-(All of the printables can be downloaded here.)

 Give table place settings some (inexpensive!) geometric flair with octagon shaped premium plastic plates and printable plate liners.
 A special “Bride to Be” design will ensure that the guest of honor’s setting stands out.
 Use craft paint and patterned tape to give plain plastic utensils a party-ready makeover.

 Table linens are a great place to introduce pattern.
 Don’t be afraid to think outside the box if you can’t find the exact type of linen that you need right off the bat.
 This striped “tablecloth” is actually a (brand new) queen sized duvet from Ikea, and the triangle print napkins are squares of inexpensive fabric that I purchased and cut down to size!
 If you shop at affordable places, you’ll often find that it’s even less expensive to purchase these outside-the-box “linens” than it would be to rent traditional ones!